Tokyo bourse: need more info before acting on Olympus

-TOKYO Nov 8 The Tokyo Stock Exchange needs more information before deciding whether to put Olympus shares under supervision, a step towards possible delisting, a spokesman for the exchange said on Tuesday.
+TOKYO The Tokyo Stock Exchange needs more information before deciding whether to put Olympus (7733.T) shares under supervision, a step toward possible delisting, a spokesman for the exchange said on Tuesday.

 Olympus said earlier on Tuesday that following an investigation by a third-party panel it had found that the posting of losses on securities investments had been deferred since the 1990s, using funds related to acquisition deals.